The Third Week of Advent

 About ten years ago, I had a surprising Christmas experience.
 As Christmas day arrived, I was busy making sure everything was perfect before Jeffrey walked in for Santa’s morning surprise.
 But, when I walked into the living room, what should I see on the mantle of the fireplace, but my stocking from when I was a little girl!

 My heart leaped with delight and my eyes filled with tears.
-My logical mind wanted to figure out how it had gotten there and who had brought it, but those thoughts were quickly transcended for a moment by the real message of that stocking … I was loved.
-I was loved not just by my parents, my child, my husband, or my brother who had found the stocking and gave it to my husband to hang.
+My logical mind wanted to figure out how it had gotten there and who had brought it, but those thoughts were quickly transcended for a moment by the real message of that stocking — I was loved.
+I was loved not just by my parents, my child, my husband, or my brother, who had found the stocking and gave it to my husband to hang.
 I was just loved.

 And, I was love.
 I was connected to something greater than myself.
 I was connected to every living thing . . .
 I was connected to God, and nothing could stop that connection . . . not distance, not attitudes, and not death.
-There was something greater at work in my life and that stocking reminded me of that.
-Whenever life seems to be sad, hurtful, depressing, or anxious, God is still at work, and He loves me . . .
-He loves all of us.
+There was something greater at work in my life, and that stocking reminded me of that.
+Whenever life seems to be sad, hurtful, depressing, or anxious, God is still at work, and He loves me … He loves all of us.

-God is tireless in His love for us, and nothing can separate us from His Love.
+God is tireless in His love and comfort for us, and nothing can separate us from His care.
 Love is the answer, no matter the problem.
-Now, that may sound naive to our egos, but that is because we have put our faith in everything else rather than the Love of God.
+Now, this may sound naive to our egos, but it’s because we have put our faith in everything else besides His loving care.
 And, have those “other things” ever really given you the lasting result you desire?
 I know they haven’t because they haven’t for me.
-Has that stopped me from searching outside of myself for the answer?
-No, not yet.
-But, I am beginning to realize that nothing will quench my thirst in this world, except the Love of God.
-“Put not your faith in illusions.
-They will fail you.
-Put all your faith in the Love of God within you; eternal, changeless and forever unfailing.
-This is the answer to whatever confronts you today.”
-(W79)
+That special stocking, however, was the instrument that reminded me of God’s Love.
+Even if just for a moment.
+And, that moment was enough for God to get past my “sophisticated” ego mind and connect me with His infinite care.